kasmtech/kasm-helm/README.md

 The following limitations are still be worked out.
 1. The RDP Gateway component provides native RDP proxying for RDP clients.
 It is currently not exposed and would require 3389 to be defined in the ingress.
 We are currently working on an update that will support RDP over HTTPS, which is supported by most RDP clients.
 Therefore, this will not be required in the future.
 2. Container based agents need to be external to Kubernetes.
 We are currently working on Kubevirt autoscaling.
 A kubernetes native agent would be needed to provide container desktops/apps and that is not currently being worked at this time.
+3. Currently the Kasm Guacamole service fails when applying CPU limits.
+Need to figure out why this happens and resolve the problem so that limits can be applied.

 ## Helm